 Most Likely Responses Have Little to No Net Fiscal Impact.
 Although we have pointed out various responses home care organizations may exercise as a result of this measure, and have noted the uncertainty surrounding the response that each individual home care organization would make to the measure, we consider the most likely responses to be ones that result in, at most, a minor net fiscal impact on state and local governments.
-Prior to going out of business, we consider it to be likely that an organization would apply for an adjustment to the cost ratio that is required by this measure.
-This is because the purpose of the adjustment is to permit home care organizations to continue to operate and maintain their financial integrity.
-As discussed above, an adjustment could potentially allow the home care organization to operate similarly to its current operations.
-We also think that organizations that are close to meeting the ratio requirement would likely manage to adjust their costs within their existing revenue to become compliant.
-Both of these likely responses would have little to no impact on state and local finances.
-Finally, we consider it unlikely that organizations that go out of business as a result of not being able to comply with this measure are not at least substantially replaced by new or existing organizations that are able to operate within the requirements of this measure.
-As a result, we find that the most likely responses to this component of this measure are those that have, at most, a minor net impact on state and local finances.
+We assume that DSS will administer the application for an adjustment to the ratio in a reasonable manner that would not discourage home care organizations that could benefit from the adjustment from applying.
+If the adjustment is administered reasonably, we consider it to be likely that an organization, prior to potentially going out of business, would apply for an adjustment to the cost ratio to permit it to continue to operate.
+As discussed above, an adjustment could potentially allow the home care organization to operate similarly to its current operations, such that there would be a minor, if any, impact on state and local finances.
+We also think that organizations that are close to meeting the ratio requirement would likely manage to adjust their costs within their existing revenue to become compliant, again resulting in little to no impact on state and local finances.

+Finally, even if organizations go out of business as a result of not being able to comply with this measure, we consider it unlikely that they would not be at least substantially replaced by new or existing organizations that are able to operate within the requirements of this measure.
+Such a market adjustment would, on net, result in a minor impact on state and local finances.
+Although we consider it to be unlikely, to the extent a portion of the current home care organizations go out of business and are not replaced by other organizations, the lost revenue to the state would come in the form of less taxable business income and less personal income taxes paid by home care aides.
+Such a fiscal impact would likely be short-term in nature (until the market adjusts) and, at most, in the low millions of dollars annually.
+In summary, we find that the most likely responses to the component of this measure subjecting home care organizations to a prescribed cost ratio are those that have, at most, a minor net impact on state and local finances.